-In previous years the Group sold part of its participating interests in TANAP A.Ş. to BOTAS, BP and STEAS.
-The net results of these transactions reflecting the difference between net book value of sold participating interests and their fair value in the amount of US dollars 34,181 were recognised as other reserves.
+In previous years the Group sold part of its shares in TANAP A.Ş. to BOTAS, BP and STEAS.
+The net results of these transactions reflecting the difference between net book value of sold shares and their fair value in the amount of US dollars 34,181 were recognised as other reserves.